drag1741/Emsi/README.md

 To compile: run make

-Included Makefile will compile from files in directory
+Included Makefile will compile from files in directory.

-datafile is read as cmdline argument to ./a.out
+Input datafile is read as cmdline argument to ./a.out:

 $ ./a.out datafile.gz

 Output sqlite3 db will be called dataline.db.
-Summary from requirements is printed to stdout.
+There are 3 tables created but the relevant one is called dataline.
+The summary for the requirements is sqlite3 calls to dataline table from main.c and printed to stdout.